 What's PEP and how soon do I need to use it to prevent HIV?

-Post-Exposure Prophylaxis (PEP) involves taking HIV treatment within three days (72 hours) of exposure to HIV, to prevent infection.
-A course of HIV treatment is taken for four weeks.
+Post-Exposure Prophylaxis (PEP) involves taking HIV treatment within 3 days (72 hours) of possible exposure to HIV, to prevent infection.
+It’s a course of HIV treatment taken for 4 weeks.
 It’s more effective the sooner you take it.

 PEP is an emergency treatment.
-It’s usually only given if you’ve had sex without a condom in the following situations:
+It’s usually only given if you’ve had sex without a condom (and you’re not taking PrEP) in the following situations:

 - anal or vaginal sex with someone who’s HIV positive and not taking treatment, or if the virus is currently detectable in their blood

-- anal sex, where you were the receptive partner, with someone who has a high chance of having HIV but hasn’t recently been tested.
+- anal sex, where you were the receptive partner, with someone who has a higher chance of having HIV but hasn’t recently been tested.

 PEP may also be given in some other situations such as after a sexual assault.

 You can get PEP at a sexual health or genitourinary medicine (GUM) clinic or an accident and emergency (A&E) department.
 A doctor or nurse will ask you some questions to find out if PEP is suitable for you.

 An HIV test checks your blood for HIV antibodies and antigens to see whether the virus is in your body.
 Antibodies are substances made by your immune system to try and fight the infection.
 Antigens are a part of the virus.

 Anyone can have a test even if you don’t have any signs and symptoms.
 A test usually involves taking a sample of blood and sending it to a lab to be tested.